siakaramalegos/nextjs-talk/readme.md

 ## Code Samples

-This repo contains the code samples that I used in the talk, however it's for Next.js version 3 at the moment.
-I'll try updating it to version 4 soon..
+This repo contains the code samples that I used in the talk.
 The `master` branch contains all the code, but you can also check out the `step-x` branches for each step presented:

 - `step-0`: Initializing a new Next.js application
 - `step-1`: Creating the index route and page